scottman256/ReactDemoApps/README.md

 # ReactDemoApps

-This repo contains ~15 React demo apps.
+This repo wii contain ~15 React demo apps.
 These applications were created as a hands on training course to improve my React skills.

 This is the Udemy course: